sanskrit-coders/sanskrit-documentation-theme/README.md

 - sitemap.xml can be explicitly submitted to various search engines.

 ## Contributing
+To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

 Bug reports and pull requests are welcome on GitHub.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.